D0tN3tC0d3r5/DotNetToolbox/Source/Core/README.md

     ```csharp
     List<ValidationError> errors = new List<ValidationError> {
         "Email is required",
-        new ValidationError("Password", "Password is too weak")
+        new ValidationError("Password is too weak.", "Password")
     };

     // Check if a specific error message exists in the collection